sofiewallin/css-animation/README.md

-# Timeline of projects
+# CSS animation playground

-A website with a timeline of my school assignments and projects.
+A simple website where I play around with CSS animation.

 This repository and website is part of a school assignment where I'm learning Git and how to use GitHub.